Cleburne County is located in the Northeastern part of the State of Alabama.

 Another town of note is Fruithurst.

 ~ Source: Ancestor Swap Meet 2003 book, June 21, 2003, Northeast Alabama Genealogical Society.
-Content has been rearranged for better readability.
+The content has been rearranged for better readability.